In your body’s battle against foreign invaders, sleep is your armor.

 Although your immune system functions throughout the day, nighttime represents a unique opportunity for it to act while you aren’t interrupting it with meals, movement, or tasks.
 Your immune system requires a lot of energy to power its activities, so it takes advantage of reduced demands from the rest of your body during sleep.

 As your immune system ramps up its nightly activity to defend your body, all that fighting releases chemicals, some of which cause inflammation.
-As a result, you tend to experience stronger symptoms—including fever, congestion, body aches, or sore throat—when your immune system is hard at work.
+As a result, you may experience stronger symptoms of illness — including fever, congestion, body aches, or sore throat — when your immune system is hard at work.
 Sometimes feeling worse at night, or first thing in the morning after all this activity, is a sign that your body is working harder to help you get better.

 - Turning Up the Heat: Your body has the ability to create a fever to help fight infection by deliberately raising your body temperature to an inhospitable level for pathogens (invaders) to reproduce.
 However, this comes at a high energy cost.
 Even a 1°C rise in body temperature requires a 10–12.5% increase in metabolic rate.
 This makes nighttime the perfect opportunity to use fever tactics because your body has more energy resources available when you’re powered down for sleep.